Skip to main content

 Assess Google Cloud Security with cnspec

-cnspec assesses your full GCP environment for misconfigurations that put your organization at risk.
-You can scan your GCP account for compliance with security policies created by Mondoo or the community, or create your own policies.
+cnspec assesses your full Google Cloud environment for misconfigurations that put your organization at risk.
+You can scan your Google Cloud account for compliance with security policies created by Mondoo or the community, or create your own policies.
 You also can write individual tests to run on the fly or include in automated tasks.

-cnspec can test any aspect of your GCP configuration.
-For a list of GCP resources you can test, read Mondoo Google Cloud Platform (GCP) Resource Pack Reference and Mondoo Core Resource Pack Reference.
+cnspec can test any aspect of your Google Cloud configuration.
+For a list of Google Cloud resources you can test, read Mondoo Google Cloud (GCP) Resource Pack Reference and Mondoo Core Resource Pack Reference.

 info